aamnah/aamnah/README.md

 Hi there 👋

 I'm Aamnah.
-I code and design websites and apps.
+I code and I design.
+Web development mostly.
+I like learning things and acquiring skills.

 <!--
 **aamnah/aamnah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.